inkdropapp/docs-old/src/pages/manual/basic-usage.md

 title: "Basic Usage"
 ---

-## Inkdrop has three parts
+## Get acquainted with Inkdrop interface

+Inkdrop interface is broken up into 3 main sections.

 ![Layout](./basic-usage_screen.png)

-- **Sidebar** (on the left): it lists notebooks, statuses and tags here.
-Notebooks are like folders you can create recursively.
-Statuses are additional information to treat notes as tasks.
-Tags are like labels which can link notes with related topic.
-Sidebar can be toggled by pressing <kbd>Cmd + /</kbd> on macOS or <kbd>Ctrl + /</kbd> on Windows and Linux.
+- **Sidebar** is the leftmost section.
+It lists notebooks, statuses, and tags.
+  - Notebooks are like folders that store your notes.
+You can nest notebooks in one another as deeply as needed.
+  - Statuses help you treat notes as tasks and, for example, display only active or completed ones.
+  - Tags are like labels that let you link notes with one another.
+For example, if they relate to a common topic.
+  You can toggle the Sidebar by using <kbd>Command+/</kbd> on macOS or <kbd>Ctrl+/</kbd> on Windows and Linux.
-- **Note list** (in the middle): all your notes live here, ordered by modification date by default.
-You can search notes with keywords from a search bar on the top of it.
+- **Note list** is located amid.
+All your notes live here ordered by modification date by default.
+You can search for notes via the search box at the very top of the section.
-- **Editor** (on the right): this is where your magic happens; you're looking at it. 😄 Press <kbd>Cmd + E</kbd> / <kbd>Ctrl + E</kbd> to toggle editor/preview, or press <kbd>Cmd + P</kbd> / <kbd>Ctrl + P</kbd> to toggle side-by-side mode.
+- **Editor** is the rightmost section.
+This is where your magic happens 🪄 — your workspace.

+**More useful shortcuts:**

+- <kbd>Command+E</kbd> or <kbd>Ctrl+E</kbd> — to switch between the editor and preview modes.
+- <kbd>Command+P</kbd> or <kbd>Ctrl+P</kbd> — to display the editor and preview side-by-side.
-Press <kbd>Cmd+Shift+D</kbd> / <kbd>Ctrl+Shift+D</kbd> to enter/leave _Distraction Free Mode_ which hides sidebar and note list.
+- <kbd>Command+Shift+D</kbd> or <kbd>Ctrl+Shift+D</kbd> — to enter/leave the 'Distraction Free Mode' 🧘 Is when the sidebar and note list are hidden, and you can focus on the writing process.

-## Creating new note and notebook
+## Create new note and notebook

-To create new note, you can either push a button on the right top of the note list or input keybind <kbd>Cmd+N</kbd> / <kbd>Ctrl+N</kbd>.
+To create a new note, you can either click the pencil icon on the right top of the note list or use the <kbd>Command+N</kbd> / <kbd>Ctrl+N</kbd> shortcut.
+The newly created note will appear in the **Note list** section.

 ![AddNote](./basic-usage_addnote.png)

-To create new notebook, click 'Add' button on the right of 'Notebooks' section:
+To create a new notebook, click the plus icon next to the **Notebooks** title:

 ![AddBook](./basic-usage_addbook.png)

-To create a sub notebook, right click on the notebook item which would be parent and choose "New Sub Notebook.." menu.
+To create a sub notebook:

+1. Right-click the notebook, which will be the parent, and select **New Sub Notebook..**.
+2. Provide a title for the nested notebook.
+3. Click **Create**.
+The newly created notebook will appear inside the parent one.

 ## Settings and preferences

-Inkdrop has a number of settings and preferences you can modify in the Preferences View.

-To open the Settings View, you can:

-- on macOS:
-  - Use the _Inkdrop > Preferences_ menu item in the menu bar
-  - Use the <kbd>Cmd+,</kbd> keybinding
-- on Windows & Linux:
-  - Use the _File > Settings_ menu item in the menu bar
-  - Use the <kbd>Ctrl+,</kbd> keybinding
+Inkdrop has the **Preferences** view where you can fine-tune look and feel of the app.
+To open the **Preferences** view, take the following steps:

+### MacOS

+Go to **Inkdrop** > **Preferences** in the menu bar.
+Alternatively, you can use the <kbd>Command+,</kbd> shortcut.

+### Windows and Linux

+Go to **File** > **Settings** in the menu bar.
+Alternatively, you can use the <kbd>Ctrl+,</kbd> shortcut.

-And you should see the window like this:
+And you will see the window like this:

 ![Preferences](./basic-usage_preferences.png)

 ## User data directory

-Inkdrop stores your data and config in local at the following path:
+Inkdrop stores your data and config locally at the following path:

 - on macOS: `~/Library/Application Support/inkdrop/`
 - on Windows: `%APPDATA%\inkdrop\`